yasirroni/binder-profiling/README.md

 3. Click on `Upload` below the last cell and upload your file

+4. Repeat poin (3) to process new file

 <!---
 Voila profiling ended up not showing
 -->